 We first saw the CampLite 8.5 prototype at the annual industry trade show in Louisville, Kentucky last December.
 The camper received a lot of attention and had many dealers who were not currently truck camper dealers considering adding truck campers to their inventory.
 This is good for all of us as it introduces truck campers to more dealers in more locations.
 Go LivinLite.

 Since the Louisville show, we haven’t heard too much about the CampLite 8.5.
 Then about two weeks ago, CampLite 8.5’s began to appear on dealer lots.
-When PJ from Princess Craft Campers and Trailers posted pictures of the new model, we immediately picked up the phone and asked for more.
+When PJ from Princess Craft RV posted pictures of the new model, we immediately picked up the phone and asked for more.
 Thank you PJ and the Princess Craft team for supplying the photographs for our story.

 To get the background on the CampLite 8.5, we contacted Rick Barna, LivinLite RV’s Vice President of Dealer Relations.
 We met Rick at Louisville next to the CampLite 8.5 and he’s the designated truck camper champion at the company.
 We also emailed Scott Tuttle, President of LivinLite RV, for some additional information on the design and development of this extremely interesting new camper.